spm/spm-docs/docs/development/guidelines.md

 # Developer Guidelines for SPM

 These guidelines are designed to make it as easy as possible to get involved.
-If you have any questions that are not discussed in our documentation, or it is difficult to find what you are looking for, please let us know by opening an [issue](https://github.com/spm/spm/issues).
+If you have any questions that are not discussed in our documentation, or if it is difficult to find what you are looking for, please let us know by opening an [issue](https://github.com/spm/spm/issues).